-Currently hashtags are added to every other post, but both their overall popularity and the number of them per post are growing.
-On the other side, some brands still have not tried to use hashtags.
-So far, only 61 of 100 top UK brands have published a post with at least one of them.
-Out of those who did, most used no more than 4 unique tags, as it is shown on Figure 2.
-Hence it’s not clear whether it’s better to use few hashtags strongly connected with the brand or many general hashtags.
+Currently, hashtags are added to every other post.
+But both their overall popularity and the number of them per post is growing.
+On the other hand, some brands still haven’t tried using hashtags.
+So far, only 61 of the top 100 UK brands have published a post with at least one tag.
+Out of those who did, most used no more than 4 unique tags, as shown in Figure 2.
+So it’s not clear whether it’s better to use a few hashtags that are strongly connected with your brand or to use many general hashtags.

-Do the hashtags influence engagement?
-On Figure 4 we compared average engagement of posts with and without hashtags, before and after their introduction.
+Do hashtags influence engagement?
+On Figure 4 we compared the average engagement of posts with and without hashtags, before and after their introduction.

-61 brands that used hashtags in their posts, 134 times employed two or more than two hashtags, while 413 posts contained only one tag.
+Of the 61 brands that used hashtags in their posts, two or more than two hashtags were used 134 times, while 413 posts contained only one tag.
 The number of hashtags in a post seems relevant, but surprisingly posts with only one hashtag were less engaging than those without.
-The difference between them was subtle, but posts containing 2 or 3 hashtags engaged way more users.
+The difference between those two was subtle, but posts containing 2 or 3 hashtags engaged way more users.

 To conclude, the influence of hashtags is not as great as one might expect.
-The data from UK top 100 biggest brand pages show that hashtags have a positive impact on the engagement, but so far this relationship is weak.
+The data from UK top 100 biggest brand pages show that hashtags have a positive impact on engagement, but so far this relationship is weak.